 Although the kids are very happy to go to school and desperately crave knowledge malnutrition and hunger has a very negative impact on their ability to learn.
 We decided to try and do something so from that day onwards we created The Porridge Project initiative and have been fundraising and bringing awareness to the situation of the children through the camp and encouraging clients to visit the school.

 Porridge is an inexpensive but very nutritious and simple meal which provides long lasting energy so we decided it was one of the best things we could provide to the school for the children to have for lunch.
-Initially after raising some money and doing a trial we established with the Headmaster a 90kg sack of Porridge lasted around 8 days, nowadays however due to the fact the enrolment at school goes up when there is Porridge available a sack lasts roughly one week.
+Initially after raising some money and doing a trial we established with the Headmaster a 90kg sack of Porridge lasted around 8 days, nowadays due to the fact the enrolment at school has gone up, a sack lasts roughly one week.

-A 90kg sack of porridge currently costs us KES 5700 including transport from Narok to Maasai Mara.
-It costs approximately KES 250,000 ($2500/£2000) for us to provide the school with porridge for a whole year during term time and pay the salary of a cook which is KES 4000 each month.
+A 90kg sack of porridge currently costs us $58 including transport from Narok to Maasai Mara.
+It costs approximately $2500 for us to provide the school with porridge for a whole year during term time and pay the salary of a cook which is $60 per month.

 We would also like to take this opportunity to thank everyone who has contributed to help us get this far!